-- >>> In the U.S., we continued to promote CABOMETYX within its labeled RCC and HCC indications and educate physicians on the product's unique clinical profile.
-These efforts helped drive continued strong product demand in 2021 despite increased competition from therapies that combine an immune checkpoint inhibitor (ICI) with another targeted agent to treat cancer. - In markets outside of the U.S., we worked closely with our partners Ipsen and Takeda in support of their respective regulatory strategies and commercialization efforts for CABOMETYX.
-As a result of additional approvals in territories outside of the U.S., CABOMETYX continued to grow both in sales and the number of RCC and HCC patients benefiting from its clinical effect in 2021.
-In the fourth quarter of 2021, Ipsen achieved the significant milestone of \$400 million in net sales in its licensed territory, triggering a \$100.0 million milestone payment to us in the first quarter of 2022.
+- >> In the U.S., we continued to promote CABOMETYX within its labeled RCC indications and educate physicians on its unique clinical profile.
+These efforts helped drive continued strong product demand in 2019 despite increased competition from therapies that combine an immune checkpoint inhibitor (ICI) with another targeted agent to treat cancer. - In markets outside the U.S., we worked closely with our partner Ipsen Pharma SAS (Ipsen) in support of its regulatory strategy and commercialization efforts for CABOMETYX as a treatment for advanced RCC.
+As a result of approvals in 51 territories outside of the U.S. as of the end of fiscal 2019, CABOMETYX has continued to grow both in sales revenues and the number of RCC patients benefiting from its clinical effect in 2019.
+With respect to the Japanese market, our partner Takeda Pharmaceutical Company Limited (Takeda) achieved an important regulatory milestone in April 2019 with its application to the Japanese Ministry of Health, Labour and Welfare (MHLW) for Manufacturing and Marketing Approval of CABOMETYX as a treatment for patients with unresectable and metastatic RCC in Japan, for which Takeda received approval in March 2020.